 It is important that each person’s time, energy, and boundaries be respected at all times.
 Volunteers are not professional counselors and cannot be someone’s sole support system.

 FSS has private Facebook pages that brings together individuals with similar experiences.

 - Families for Safe Streets NY for Loss of a Loved One (Not Child) to traffic

 - Families for Safe Streets NY for Parents Who Have Lost Children in Crashes

 - Families for Safe Streets NY for Survivors of Traffic Violence

 - Families for Safe Streets NY for Caregivers of Survivors of Traffic Violence

 - Families for Safe Streets NY (for all members)

-You just need to send a Facebook request to join.
+Send a Facebook request to join.

 The practical and legal issues following a crash can be overwhelming.
 We are not attorneys, but we can share the knowledge we have gained from our own experiences, and refer you as needed.
 Please feel free to contact us if you have questions or need assistance.
 See also our resource guide which includes the 5 things to consider immediately after a crash.